MicrosoftDocs/azure-docs/articles/storage/blobs/blob-storage-scenarios.md

 Details go here

-#### Number of bytes read per request by a specific service principal
+#### Receive an alert when big blobs are uploaded to Blob Storage

 Details go here

+#### Determine the number of bytes read per request by a specific service principal

+Details go here

-#### Number of bytes read per request as part of a particular connection
+#### Determine the number of bytes read per request as part of a particular connection

 Details go here